DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Product-master.md

     - Setting profile
     - File name setup
     - Change tracking
-1. Create a new batch job for the trading partner and document in [Export batch jobs](../../CORE/Setup/EDI-Batches.md#export-batch-jobs)
+1. Trigger for creating staging record(s): Create a new batch job for the trading partner and document in [Export batch jobs](../../CORE/Setup/EDI-Batches.md#export-batch-jobs)

 ## Processing